deltafy/handbook/README.md

 In the case of ideation, we trust everyone's judgment to evaluate his/her own idea, introspect for errors, and objectively foresee its future impact and potential.

+Templates like the Lean Canvas and Business Model Canvas can be freely utilized.
 There are also frameworks you can utilize for evaluating ideas.
 There is the [ICE framework](https://www.productplan.com/glossary/ice-scoring-model/), Bryan Eisenberg's [TIR framework](https://www.bryaneisenberg.com/3-steps-to-better-prioritization-and-faster-execution/), and many others.
 Once again, it is up to your personal judgment on how you evaluate your ideas.

+However, this is where our philosophy towards ideation diverges with the existing methodologies.
+As a startup with genuine intentions of helping humanity by any means, _profitability_ is just a secondary criteria in our idea validation process.
+We prefer an engineer-first approach and we believe that ideas must be validated in terms of mechanics and practicality.
+It is the utility of an idea which should justify whether it is profitable or not, or impactful or not.

-At the end of the day, we look at every idea as a set of hypotheses that must be tested.
-Thus, it is not highly necesary to come up with a very comprehensive business plan.
+At the end of the day, we look at every idea as a collection of hypotheses that must be tested and validated.
+There is no need to come up with a comprehensive business plan for an idea.

 It is important that an idea should not stay untested for too long.
 If testing is not possible, uncertainties must be gradually cleared over time.
 Clearing such uncertainties would require different means or strategies, but the most common approach is to combine thought experiments with existing literature/knowledge.

 ### Product Development

-In general, product development is an iterative cycle of building, upgrading, testing hypotheses, and responding to user feedback and demands.
+Generally, the product development process in Deltafy is an iterative cycle of building, upgrading, testing hypotheses, and responding to user feedback and demands.

 Specifically, when building products or pursuing projects, a feedback-driven lifecycle is encouraged.
-This is for the purpose of what is called **validated learning** (i.e. validating an idea directly from customers or users).
-This is employed in methodologies like Scrum and Agile.
+This is for the purpose of what is called **validated learning** (i.e. validating an idea directly from customers or users) and it is employed in methodologies like Scrum and Agile.
+In short, every iteration is dictated by user feedback and test outcomes.

-We also believe in a **fail fast-fail safe** culture.
-It is important to crush the notion that failures are absolute failures.
-In fact, failures are important components to success and they help a lot in improving future development iterations.
-A failure is considered an absolute failure if it brings no value or there is nothing to learn or gain from it.
+To enforce a **fail-fast-fail safe** culture, it is important to crush the notion that failures are absolute failures.
+Failures are important components to success and they help a lot in improving future development iterations.
+A failure is only considered an absolute failure if it brings no value and there is nothing to learn or gain from it.

 However, keep in mind that in order to build sustainably, it is important to minimize the impact of potential failure.
 In this case, fallback or safety mechanisms must be in place when they are possible to implement.